 My first memory of bee keeping is hazy.
-Here’s my father pulling a frame from a brood box perhaps in 1948 – the year that we left our farm in PEI.
+My father kept bees in 1948 – also the year that we left our farm in PEI.
 I’m sure that I would have been underfoot during the extraction.

 Dad didn’t have bees in Ontario, as there was a mountain of work needed to get a run-down farm back into production.
 Had he lived longer, he might have again started beekeeping.
 I’d like to think so.

 Maybe the memory of the early honey-processing got me into bee keeping in 1975.
 I remember putting hive boxes together on a late Sunday winter morning with 3-year old Leah playing nearby and Leonard Cohen on the record player.

 The next dozen-or-so years were very busy with farm-work and money-earning jobs off the farm.
 The bee operation struggled along until, through bad-luck and poor-management, the last few hives of bees died over winter.

 Some years later, I enrolled in a bee keeping course.
 I made it to the first Saturday class.
 I was about to order a few nucs (nucleus colonies) when I got a job offer that I couldn’t refuse – over twice the hourly wage that I’d been earning.
 Unfortunately the work was on weekends so I gave up my beekeeping dream.